NoListen/happinessPursuit/README.md

+# Modification
+The code simplify the pong enviroment a lot and fix the asymmetry of score.

+The agents can play in both sides.
+The tuple action to the enviroment consists of up, down, idle or None.
+None means rule-based action.
+You can flip the image when the agent is playing in the right side so that it looks like playing in the left side.
+At the end, you can get one agent that can play well in both sides.

+The DQN used in original work is not appreciated and needs further improvement.

 # Happiness Pursuit
 Code accompanying the paper "Happiness Pursuit: Personality Learning in a Society of Agents".
 TODO: add link to paper.